Occupational Health: Farm Worker Health and Safety

 Work with your veterinarian to keep your animals healthy.

-Get your annual flu vaccine.
-Although the flu shot can't prevent illnesses carried by animals, it can keep you from becoming sick with avian influenza and another illness at the same time.
+Get your annual flu vaccine, P-02272 (PDF).
+Although the flu shot can't prevent illnesses carried by animals, it can keep you from becoming sick with more than one illness at the same time.

 Practice good biosecurity to help prevent the spread of diseases among people, your animals, and wildlife.